Tac321/Stewart-Platform/README.md

 # Stewart Platform Simulation
-Simulation environment of MATLAB is used to model Stewart Platform, for graphing leg actuation.
+Simulation environment of MATLAB and Processing is used to model the Stewart Platform problem.
+The MATLAB model is for graphing leg actuation.
 This code can ensures that the real simulator legs don't exceed maximum excursion within the operational envelop.
+The Processing model was made to study motion cueing methods of the simulator problem.

 ## How to run
 Open "StewLegLog.m" and press F5.
-A GUI will pop up and you can edit the attutide or translation of the simulation and view the leg actuation.
+A GUI will pop up and you can edit the attutide or translation of the simulator and view the corresponding leg actuation.

 Note: Follow the color scheme for the rainbow "roygbv", leg No. 1 is red dashed, leg No. 2 is yellow, leg 3 No. 3 is green and etc.

 ## Illustrations
 <img src="https://github.com/Tac321/Stewart-Platform/blob/master/Images/Stewart_MATLAB.png" width="700" />

-Below, the pose information was extracted from the Arduino IMU and pushed through the Stewart simulation to extract approximate leg actuations, neglecting simulator translation.
+Below, the pose information was extracted from an Arduino IMU and pushed through the Stewart simulation to extract approximate leg actuations, neglecting simulator translation actuation.

 <img src="https://github.com/Tac321/Stewart-Platform/blob/master/Images/meanSmoothedPoseExtrimumExcursionTestTrajectory_10_10_2018.jpg" width="700" />